How to Get Fidelity Bonded

 It is a standard practice that Fidelity Bonds contain a “Prosecution Clause” or “Conviction Clause”.

-A Prosecution Clause is a contract provision that requires the Principle to prosecute the person or persons accused of committing theft or dishonesty before the Fidelity Bond will pay a claim.
+A Prosecution Clause - A contract provision that requires the principle to prosecute the person or persons accused of committing theft or dishonesty before the Fidelity Bond will pay a claim

-A Conviction Clause is a contract provision that requires the conviction of the person or persons accused of committing theft or dishonesty before a Fidelity Bond will pay a claim.
+A Conviction Clause - A contract provision that requires the conviction of the person, or persons accused of committing theft or dishonesty before a Fidelity Bond will pay a claim.

 Conviction Clauses should generally be avoided.
 A business has relatively little control over whether conviction will occur.
 These clauses have been regularly replaced by Prosecution Clauses.
 Prosecution Clauses can be difficult for a company.
 In many small businesses, the people that steal are often long-term employees, that are close to management.
 Even when these individuals steal or commit dishonest acts, it can be difficult to pursue legal prosecution against them.